 - Potsdam Agreement, August 1, 1945.

 - Rome Statute of the International Criminal Court.
 Signed July 17, 1998.

 - United Nations Security Resolution 1970.
 Passed February 26, 2011.

 - Strategic Choices in the Design of Truth Commissions

 I am grateful to Thomas Pogge and to Greg Fried for their comments and encouragement.
-Thanks are also due to my research assistant at Suffolk University, Michael McDonough, Josef Nothmann and Marcus Taylor.
+Thanks are also due to my research assistants at Suffolk University, Michael McDonough, Josef Nothmann and Marcus Taylor.